We put the address in our

 Then I saw through the diamond shaped holes of an old milk crate, which was underneath a large cardboard box of vhs cassettes, a 78 rpm record.
 I heard myself say “here's a few” but she probably didn’t hear me over her corrupt council diatribe.
 I saw an old felt shopping bag inside the crate and also a naked stack of records.
 Lying on top of the naked stack was “White Christmas” by Les Brown or some similar orchestra…not a promising start.
 After that stack was flipped through, resulting in absolutely nothing, I pulled back the felt bag to see a vertical bundle of 78s, each with a sleeve that was rounded off by what looked like rat bites.
 I pulled the first one back to see a wonderful old Vocalion label.
 It was Tampa Red’s Hokum Jug Bad with Half Pint Jaxon.
 Wow!
 I knew that this was a collectible blues record and I had never seen anything like this in person before.
 With shaking hands, I gently set it flat on the table and went for the next record.
 Another Vocalion “Race” record, this time it was Leroy Carr.
 "What have I stumbled upon?" asking myself, as I now realized, judging from the uniformed storage and “bite” patterns, that this batch of platters was all from the same place…wherever that may have been?
 I was feeling my heart race as I pulled out the next 78…a Paramount label…I had never seen one in the wild before that was NOT a polka (I hunted 78s through Wisconsin a while back.)
 I looked closer and read Blind Lemon Jefferson.
 I almost experienced syncope.
 I now hear the lady still talking all the while heat was building up around my neck.

 As I was flipping and stacking, I came across Lonnie Johnson on Okeh, another Blind Lemon, Leroy Carr & Tampa Red.
-I found a Lillian Glinn on Columbia, Bessie Smith on Columbia, Weaver & Beasley on Okeh, Sylvester Weaver on Okeh, Jim Jackson on Vocalion, Elder Richard Bryant’s Sanctified Singers on Okeh along with 3 other gospel blues records.
+I found a Lillian Glinn on Columbia, Bessie Smith on Columbia, Weaver & Beasley on Okeh, Sylvester Weaver on Okeh, Jim Jackson on Vocalion, Elder Richard Bryant’s Sanctified Singers on Okeh, Rev. Rice's Sanctified Singers on Vocalion along with 2 other gospel blues records.
 A John Lee Hooker on Chess and Lightnin’ Hopkins on Aladdin were the newest sides in the bunch.

 Now came the moment of truth.
 He asked what I had found and started to count the records.
 I tried to act as nonchalant as possible as if I could just walk out without them if the price was too high and still have a smile on my face…which, of course, could not have been further from the truth.
 After he held and flipped each record in the manner of what seemed to me like an apprenticed pizza dough tosser, he looked at me and asked how $40 sounded.
 I calmly replied that I had $31 in my pocket and I was going to see if my wife would let me have a ten.
 I walked out, tapped on the window and said I needed $10.
 I don’t know if any excitement was showing on my face but she smiled and fished out the bill.
 I walked back in to find that he had the records wrapped in a plastic grocery bag and I exchanged a ten for a dollar.

-With the stack of records firmly in my possession, I opened the van door and set them in the seat and told my wife, “Do not touch these!”
-What seemed a reasonable request at the time comes across as rudeness on paper.
+With the stack of records firmly in my possession, I opened the van door and set them in the seat and whispered to my wife, “Do not touch these!”
+What seemed a reasonable request at the time comes across as rudeness in typeset.

 I turned around to see the man had followed me out saying he remembered that I had children.
 I told him that there was an addition to the family and walked around to open the door.
 All I wanted to do was get in the van and pull away feeling that each mile down the road, the chance of this guy coming after me wanting the records back was less and less likely.